Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 The Best Fall Activities in Kenosha

 Fall activities in Kenosha are currently underway.
-While trick-or-treating takes place toward the end of October, you and your family can enjoy plenty of other fun activities all throughout the month!
+While trick-or-treating takes place toward the end of October, you and your family can enjoy plenty of other fun activities throughout the month!

 More To Explore